 SINGAPORE: Lewd lollipop defended by Singapore Broadcasting Authority

+The Singapore Broadcasting Authority has found itself defending a new lollipop imported from the US after some parents complained that the product and its advertising campaign were too "lewd".
 Complaints were received that the Fr-ooze Pop product is too suggestive.
 Basically phallic-shaped, the base of the lollipop can be squeezed to make jelly ooze out of a hole at the top.
 It is being aggressively marketed through television commercials that use a "squeeze and lick" tagline.

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.